 4. Negotiate your salary.

 Many experts believe that you should never accept the first salary offer.
 That's because there may be some wiggle room, and you don't want to leave money on the table.
-Close to three-quarters of recruiters surveyed in 2018 said they'd noticed a greater number of job candidates stepping up to negotiate salaries.
-And in most cases, doing so didn't hurt the candidates' chances of getting hired.3
+Close to three-quarters of recruiters in the Jobvite survey said they'd noticed a greater number of job candidates stepping up to negotiate salaries.
+And in most cases, doing so didn't hurt the candidates' chances of getting hired.

 You can negotiate salary after receiving an offer letter.
 By that point, the employer is sold on you and is likely extremely invested in bringing you on board, which gives you some leverage to go after a better deal.
 That's true even if you are looking at an entry-level position.
 (Just be aware that in most cases, you can't negotiate after accepting a job offer, so you need to have all your ducks in a row early on.)